Giant cicada: History

 The giant cicada was discovered by Guillaume-Antoine Olivier in 1790.
 British naturalist Henry Walter Bates described the shrill songs of the cicadas during his exploration in the Amazon in the late 1840s.
 There are historical records of the cicada in Bexar County, Texas starting in 1934, but this population died out - possibly due to the extended drought of the 1950s.
 Since 2005, the cicada population has grown and become widespread in central Texas.
 It currently ranges from central Texas to as far south as Mina Clavero, Argentina.

 Description

-The giant cicada is the second-largest North American species, after the empress cicada (Megapomponia imperatoria).
+The giant cicada is one of the largest cicada species in North America.
 Like other Texan species, the giant cicada has an appearance that helps it camouflage into the environment.
 These true bugs are usually a combination of black, green and brown patterns, with brown to olive eyes and a brownish-green pronotal collar color.
 Texan cicadas distinguish themselves by sound, rather than appearance.